Bonds Plus Alternatives and Chill?

 In times of economic uncertainty, holding or increasing equity allocations may be a dubious proposition.
 Growth investors, however, may often feel they have no other choice.

-By stacking managed futures on top of core fixed income, investors may be able to further enhance expected returns, creating the potential for equity-like growth without taking equity risk.
+By employing return stacking techniques through portable alpha strategies, investors may be able to enhance expected returns, creating the potential for equity-like growth without taking equity risk.

 As investors continue to survey this rapidly evolving investment landscape, we believe this “bonds plus” approach may be particularly suitable for: